 Nitrogen (N2): 98 per cent minimum purity.

 4.8.2.
 Calibration and span gases shall be available containing mixtures of propane (C3H8) and purified synthetic air.
 The true concentrations of a calibration gas shall be within 2 per cent of the stated figures.
 The accuracy of the diluted gases obtained when using a gas divider shall be to within 2 per cent of the true value.
-The concentrations specified in Appendix 1 may also be obtained by the use of a gas divider using synthetic air as the dilutant gas.
+The concentrations specified in Appendix 1 to this annex may also be obtained by the use of a gas divider using synthetic air as the dilutant gas.

 4.9.
 Additional equipment